 Every year, millions of Americans living with pain turn to acupuncture for relief.
 Research has found acupuncture to be effective in reducing symptoms of chronic pain and gastrointestinal disorders.
-Ilana Gurevich ND, LAC, MSOM, of Naturopathic Gastro, is a board-certified naturopathic physician and acupuncturist who offers acupuncture to treat gastrointestinal issues.
+Ilana Gurevich ND, LAC, MSOM, of Open Wellness PDX, is a board-certified naturopathic physician and acupuncturist who offers acupuncture to treat gastrointestinal issues.
 To find out how you could benefit from acupuncture, call the office in Portland, Oregon, or book an appointment online today.

 Acupuncture was first developed in China thousands of years ago and has since become an important part of traditional Chinese medicine.
 After a surge in its popularity in China during the mid-20th century, its use spread internationally.
 Its popularity among patients has continued to grow over recent decades, especially in the United States.